mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 is loaded as text PROMPT.

 With **vision models**, append the image file paths and possibly URLs at the end of the prompt.

 Make sure file paths containing spaces are backslash-escaped.

-_Filepaths_ that contain white spaces may need backslash-escaping in some functions.

 #### Model and Capacity